Grand Teton National Park

 I must admit that it took me a bit to understand the process of getting married or planning on eloping in the Grand Teton National Park and the Jackson Hole area.
 Grand Teton National Park is a large area, spanning 310,000 acres.
 The loop is 42 miles long, and depending on how many points of interest you chose to explore, it can take 1-2 hours to drive.
-With all that space how do you plan where to get married?
+I’ve created a really cool map with some of the best photo spots but with all that space how do you plan where to get married?
 Let’s talk some specifics on how to plan an elopement in Grand Teton.

 So if you are new here, my name is Kendra Handy.
 I’m the photographer behind Kendra Sue Photography and based out of Idaho Falls, Idaho.
 Luckily enough, I live two hours away from this park and have had the opportunity to explore the park more than the average person.
 I grew up here in Idaho and have been doing photography here for 10 years.
 In the last three years, I’ve tried to get over there and photograph those beautiful majestic peaks as much as I can.
 I believe you can not go wrong with Grand Teton National Park as the background to your epic elopement or micro wedding.
 I’ve shot there when its sunny and hot and when it rainy and foggy, and I’m still so impressed by the beauty and wild nature of the area.
 I would love to take you on an adventure and provide you with photos that are just as stunning as you are.

 Wild, rugged, huge, the Grand Teton National Park is an amazing place for elopements.
 Because it’s a national park, it’s got it’s own set of rules though.
 Props and chairs are not allowed to be set up for traditional weddings.
 This makes it ideal for people who are looking for the intimate.